raendev/raen/README.md

 ### `build`

 'build' compiles a workspace of contracts and generates wit, ts, and json.
 The `json` is then compressed and inject into the compiled contract's Wasm file in a custom section named `json`.
+This file is placed into `./target/res/<crate_name>.wasm`

 This usually results in a smaller binary since we use walrus under the hood.